 There are many touchpoints in a traveller’s booking journey - how do you know that you're investing your marketing budget into the right one?

 Blessy: While search engines are a crucial touchpoint and SEO can drive free traffic, it can take time to rank high on the likes of Google.
 At Discovery, we first focused our advertising budget on the lower parts of the sales funnel - in this case, the planning and booking stages.
 Achieving excellent ROI (not ROAS) then enabled us to scale up and increase our presence in the earlier stages of the customer journey.

 We also tried retargeting and immediately saw our conversions skyrocketing; artificial intelligence and machine learning then helped us sharpen our targeting capabilities even further.

-With our market being 80% local and 20% foreign, we decided to concentrate our limited budget on the latter.
+With our market being 80% local and 20% foreign, we decided to concentrate our limited budget on the former.
 With the help of a partner who can help us reach overseas markets, our year-to-date direct booking has grown by 50%, compared to a growth of 20% on third-party channels.

 Pelayo: At NH, we use a tailor-made attribution model based on data-driven statistical models.
 Based on our algorithms, we are able to determine the importance of different touchpoints and invest more in those that are having the most influence on the decision of the customer.
 We’ve invested a lot of time into creating these models as the impact of each touchpoint can vary over time.
 Hotels should be continuously assessing their guests’ booking journeys, and adjusting their budget accordingly.